Arasu-786/LanguageTranslationTool/CodeAlpha_LanguageTranslationTool/README/README.md.txt

+## Live Demo
+Run the project using:
+streamlit run app.py

 🌍 AI Language Translation Tool

 This project is developed as part of the CodeAlpha Artificial Intelligence Internship.